cheneyuwu/rlfd/README.md

 - "u": array of actions of shape (number of episodes, episode_length, action dimension)
 - "g": (optional) array of goals of shape (number of episodes, episode_length, goal dimension)
 - "ag": (optional) array of achieved goals of shape (number of episodes, episode_length+1, goal dimension)
-- "r": observations of shape (number of episodes, episode_length, 1)
+- "r": rewards of shape (number of episodes, episode_length, 1)
+- "done": the done signal of shape (number of episodes, episode_length, 1)

 For our experiments, we provide two options for generating demonstration data.
 1. Using hard coded scripts.
 Refer to `<root>/Experiment/<envrionment names>/README.md` for more information.